 As time went on, I began traveling down the devastating path of plateauing.
-So what is a girl to do?
-After hours of copious research, I found Orangetheory Fitness online and immediately signed up for my free first class, and now I've been a dedicated member for more than six months.
+So what's a girl to do?
+After hours of copious research, I found Orangetheory Fitness online and immediately signed up for my free first class.
+Now, I've been a dedicated member for more than six months.

 Orangetheory Fitness, founded by Ellen Lathem in 2009, is a one-hour, high intensity interval training (HIIT) group fitness class based on five training zones with the main focus being zones three (green zone), four (orange zone) and five (red zone).